AmastyLtd/module-import-core/README.md

 <br>
 <p>See more details in the <a href="https://amasty.com/docs/doku.php?id=magento_2:composer_user_guide" target="_blank">Composer User Guide</a>. </p>
 <h2>Import Configuration & Flow</h2>
-<p>To import data successfully, you need to create compatibility with the required entity.
+<p><b>To import data successfully, you need to create the required entity or entities (e.g. products, orders, customers) first</b>.
 Let’s see how it works in the free version using the ‘Orders’ entity as an example.</p>
 <h3>Import Configuration</h3>
 <p>The logic of the import process has a tree structure.
 It means that first, you identify the key entities you want to upload (e.g. ‘Order’) and then you can add some specific subentities that you need (e.g. ‘Order Item’, ‘Order Shipment’, etc.).</p>